-There are plenty of quick and easy breakfasts out there… cereal, pop tarts, granola bars… But there are only a few breakfasts that I can think of that are both quick, easy, AND healthy at the same time.
+There are plenty of quick and easy breakfasts out there… cereal, pop tarts, granola bars… But there are only a few breakfasts that I can think of that are quick, easy, AND healthy at the same time.

 Plus…